 All undergraduate nursing students must submit documentation of student health requirements.
 To participate in clinical experiences, students must always have complete records on file.
 This is required by all health care facilities affiliated with North Park University's School of Nursing and Health Sciences and specified in the agency affiliation agreements.
+Students will not be placed in clinical until their medical repository is current without any outstanding documentation.
+Failure to complete these documents will result in a clinical and course failure.
 Failure to follow requirements will make students ineligible for participation in clinical.
 Which may require that a student step out of the semester or program or result in a clinical failure.
 All student health records must be submitted online to the student's secure a CastleBranch account.
 Documentation must be legible and include the student's name, item name, date item was administered, and any other pertinent information.

-All students will purchase an account on CastleBranch, a one-time fee that includes the background check, drug test, and online document tracker for the academic year.
+All students will purchase an account on CastleBranch, a one-time fee that includes the background check, finger printing, drug test, and online document tracker for the academic year.
 Please note specific clinical sites may require an additional drug screening or background check during the second year of the program which would be an additional cost to you.
 All CastleBranch records are reviewed by the Baccalaureate Program Coordinator & Baccalaureate Program Director and remain strictly confidential.